 Arts & Culture Fund

-Grants are available to these categories of cultural organizations:
+Applications are now closed.
+Grants have been awarded to these categories of cultural organizations:

 - Independent Music Venues: $1 million for independently owned and operated music venues that offered, on average, 3 live music shows per week in King County pre-pandemic.

 - Science Organizations: $1.5 million for organizations that promote science and nature conservation through education, exhibition, and other programs by public admission in King County.